joemoose/dungeoneers.d20/docs/appendix-g.md

 #### Advanced Maneuvers

-Choose one of the following combat maneuvers to add to your repertoire each time you gain a new even-numbered level.
+Choose one of the following combat maneuvers to add to your repertoire each time you gain a new odd-numbered level.

-- **CLEAVE**: Instead of making a normal attack, spend one grit to make a single attack with the *blast* quality to attack all opponents in the zone for half damage.
+- **CLEAVE**: Instead of making a normal attack, spend one grit to make an attack with the *blast* quality to attack all opponents in the zone (friend and foe) for half damage.
 - **COMMAND**: Instead of making an attack, spend one grit to allow an ally to make an attack that deals +d12 bonus damage.
 - **JUGGERNAUT**: After you slay or deal critical damage to an opponent, spend one grit to make another attack immediately.
-- **RALLY**: Spend one grit to restore d6 HP.
+- **RALLY**: Spend one grit to restore d6 +level HP.
-- **RAPID FIRE**: When you use a ranged weapon, spend one grit to make two attacks.
+- **RAPID FIRE**: When you use a ranged weapon, spend one grit to make two attacks in one action against the same target.
 - **RETALIATE**: When an ally takes damage from an opponent within the range of your weapon, spend one grit to attack that opponent immediately.
-- **SHIELD**: When an ally in your zone takes damage, spend a grit and add your armor rating to theirs for this round.
+- **SHIELD**: When an ally in your zone is attacked, spend one grit to add your armor rating to theirs for this round.
 - **TAUNT**: Spend one grit to make all enemies attack you this round.

 ### Trophies

-You gain the following warrior abilities at level 3.
+You gain the following warrior abilities at level 2.

 **TROPHY**

-After you slay a creature in combat, you can take a trophy from their remains.
+After you defeat a creature in combat by delivering the final blow, you can take a trophy from their remains.
 A trophy takes up one inventory slot.

 When you encounter a creature of which you carry a trophy, spend one grit to: